Classical methodology takes advantage of the developmental stages of children.

 - build understanding on that foundation in the middle years as students begin to think through arguments;

 - teach older students wisdom as they learn to reason and effectively express themselves.

 At every stage, the Classical educator is intentional about instilling wisdom and virtue in each student.

-- In primary classes, learning is almost exclusively focused on knowledge acquisition, using mostly didactic teaching methods and memorization.
+- In primary classes (grammar school), learning is almost exclusively focused on knowledge acquisition, using mostly didactic teaching methods and memorization.
 Chants, jingles, and songs make that memorization and learning fun.